nirantak/hue-api/docs/cli.md

 ## `hue light`

-Interact with the Lights API
+Interact with the Hue Lights API

 **Usage**: